How to Measure Success in Pediatric Diabetes Care

-- A1C reflects 2-3 months of measurements, and the last month alone influences 40-50% of the reading
+- A1C reflects two to three months of measurements, and the last month alone influences 40-50 percent of the reading.

 In fact, perhaps Winter was quite candid about the myriad ways in which HbA1C is lacking as a metric.
 He even showed graphs of Time in Range appearing to be equal or better at predicting complications than A1C alone.

 Winter did conclude however with the strongest evidence that HbA1C should continue to be used.
 Among his points were: